Blattla: Trick-taking strength

 Eight > Seven > Six.
 This ranking is also valid within the trump suit as well as the plain suits.
 Hearts are permanent trumps.

 Card values

 The card values are exactly the same as in Schafkopf or the related games of Dobbm, Bauerntarock and Bavarian Tarock.
 The ten, with 10 points, is just below the Daus (11 points) in value, but well above the King (4), Ober (3) and Unter (2).
-The so-called Spatzen ("sparrows" i.e. the Nines, Eights and Sevens), also variously called Nichtser(le) ("nothings" or "nixers"), Leere ("blanks") or Luschen ("duds"), only play a role during the game based on their trick-taking ability, but do not score points at the end of the hand.
+The so-called "sparrows" (Spatzen) i.e. the Nines, Eights and Sevens – also variously called "blanks" (Leere or Luschen), "nothings" or "nixers" (Nichtser(le)) – only play a role during the game based on their trick-taking ability or as guard cards, but do not score points at the end of the hand.
 There are 120 card points in the deck.

 Aim

 The aim of Blattla, like Schafkopf, is to score a certain number of points by winning tricks.
 For the declaring team, a game is normally won with 61 points (Augen).
 If they score 91, they have won with schneider (mit Schneider gewonnen); and if they manage to win every trick they have won with schwarz (schwarz gewonnen).
 When they reach 31 points the declaring team is 'free of schneider' (Schneider frei).

 By contrast, the defending team wins the game if they reach just 60 points, they win with schneider on scoring 90 points and are schneider free with just 30 points.

 An exception are the Tout contracts, which are only won if all the tricks are taken; schneider and schwarz playing no part.